-add "slam" (punch, snap) to the sound of your drum kit.
+Adds "slam" (also referred to as "punch" or "snap") to the sound of your drum kit.
 Technically Slam is created by multi-channel audio processing on the Instrument Channels, which distinguishes it from the Saturate or Maximizer.

 Grit

 This is the virtual slider to the right of the virtual drum kit selection of Virtual Drummer DEEP.
 Arguably the most important fader of this plug-in.
 Turn it up for a more natural, organic sound on the individual drum channels.